-- Difficulties navigating permit requirements for introduction from the sea of marine specimens; - Permit costs; - Registration of scientific organisations in accordance with Article VII paragraph 6 and Resolution Conf.
-11.15: - Some Parties are either reluctant to register institutions, or do not have scientific facilities suitable for registration under the scientific exchange provisions. - Processing of permits through ports which, if delayed, can lead to degradation of samples. - 11.
-Feedback from organisations is further supported by the findings of the World Bank Group Tools and Resources to Combat Illegal Wildlife Trade1, which state that there is a need for countries to access forensic support outside of their countries, but they are limited by the lengthy timeframes to move samples. - 12.
+- Some Parties are either reluctant to register institutions, or do not have scientific facilities suitable for registration under the scientific exchange provisions. - Processing of permits through ports which, if delayed, can lead to degradation of samples. - 11.
+Feedback from organizations is further supported by the findings of the World Bank Group Tools and Resources to Combat Illegal Wildlife Trade2, which state that there is a need for countries to access forensic support outside of their countries, but they are limited by the lengthy timeframes to move samples. - 12.
 The responses to Notification 2017/071 do not provide further information as to why simplified permitting provisions are not being used for forensic and biological samples.
-The working group considers that the following factors may contribute to the lack of use of simplified procedures: - Infrequent movement of forensic and biological samples resulting in: - Parties being unfamiliar and unprepared to use simplified procedures for these types of specimens; - Simplified procedures not presenting the most effective method to facilitate movement of these samples, particularly when permitting is reactive and time-dependent. - The need to register a range of 'persons and bodies' that may benefit from simplified procedures (Resolution Conf.
-12.3 paragraph 20 b) i)).
+The following factors may contribute to the lack of use of simplified procedures: - Infrequent movement of forensic and biological samples resulting in: - Parties being unfamiliar and unprepared to use simplified procedures for these types of specimens; - Simplified procedures not presenting the most effective method to facilitate movement of these samples, particularly when permitting is reactive and time-dependent. - The need to register a range of 'persons and bodies' that may benefit from simplified procedures [Resolution Conf.
+12.3 (Rev. CoP17) paragraph 20 b) i)].
 In the case of enforcement samples, this could mean registration of many persons and bodies for relatively few cases, for example, customs, police, and rangers.
-For marine samples, it could mean registration of marine research organizations that operate within various jurisdictions and in the high seas. - Varying implementation by Parties of CITES permitting requirements and simplified procedures, which complicates universal application of CITES requirements. - Some Parties use of e-permitting systems and processes, which allows for rapid approval of applications and has negated the need to introduce simplified procedures.
+For marine samples, it could mean registration of marine research organizations that operate within various jurisdictions and in the high seas. - Varying implementation by Parties of CITES permitting requirements and simplified procedures, which complicates universal application of CITES requirements. - Some Parties use of e-permitting systems and processes, which allows for rapid approval of applications and has negated the need to introduce simplified procedures. - 13.
+The application of Resolution Conf.
+12.3 (Rev. CoP17) on Permits and certificates was considered with respect to the three separate but related issues: the movement of CITES samples for forensic or enforcement purposes; the introduction from the sea of CITES biological samples; and the urgent international movement of CITES biological samples for diagnostic and other health/disease related purposes.
+The use of scientific exchange provisions outlined under Article VII, paragraph 6, of the Convention and further in Resolution Conf.
+11.15 (Rev. CoP12) on Non-commercial loan, donation or exchange of museum and herbarium specimens was also examined with respect to the international movement of these specimens.